 27 Group stage

-- 1. The 24 participating teams will be divided into six groups of four teams. - 2.
-The FIFA Organising Committee will divide the teams into groups by seeding and drawing lots in public, taking into account geographic and sporting considerations - 3.
-The teams in the six groups will be designated as follows:
+1. The 16 participating teams will be divided into four groups of four teams.

+2. The FIFA Organising Committee will divide the teams into groups by seeding and drawing lots in public, taking into account geographic and sporting considerations.